capytaine/capytaine/docs/user_manual/tutorial.rst

 Let us initialize the BEM solver::

-    solver = Nemoh()
+    solver = BEMSolver()

 Solver settings could have been given at this point, but in this tutorial, we will use the default settings.
 Let us now solve the problem we defined earlier::

     result = solver.solve(problem)

-The :meth:`~capytaine.bem.nemoh.Nemoh.solve` method returns a result object.
+The :meth:`~capytaine.bem.solver.BEMSolver.solve` method returns a result object.
 The result object contains all of the data from the problem it comes from::

     print(result.omega)